endymion1818/deliciousreverie/src/pages/post/automated-accessibility-testing-is-great-but.md

   - accessibility
 ---

 **We recently had a situation using jest-axe in tests, where the landmarks feature wasn't work as expected.
-This helped me realise that we shouldn't rely solely on automated tools, never mind how good they are.**
+This helped me verify why we shouldn't rely solely on automated tools, never mind how good they are.**

 In unit tests for our [react component library](https://github.com/zopaUK/react-components) at Zopa, we have utilised [jest-axe](https://github.com/nickcolley/jest-axe) to test whether our components adhere to a number of accessibility rules.